-If you are concerned your tamariki may be bullying others, then try to talk about this with them to understand why they are doing this in a non-judgemental way.
+If you are concerned your child is bullying others, then try to talk about this with them to understand why they are doing this in a non-judgemental way.
 It is important to normalise that people make mistakes and focus on connecting with your child to understand what might be contributing to this behaviour, as well as co-developing strategies to prevent it happening again.
-We recommend reviewing this Netsafe resource with your child.
+We recommend reviewing this eSafety resource with your child.